 If the worst happens, having processes in place for backing up data can be a quick way to get a business back up and running.
 Data should be stored securely on a separate computer or server to ensure it can’t be accessed or corrupted in a cyber attack.
 Backing up to a cloud storage service is a good option for smaller businesses.

-New forms of digital crime are emerging every year, but the tactics described in this article can protect against the vast majority.
+New forms of digital crime are emerging every year, but these seven tips on preventing cyber crimes can help protect you against the vast majority of them.
 Having an awareness of the threats and accepting that your business is a target are fundamental to survival in the digital age.

 Vensure Employer Services